xin-wang-kr/Adaptive-Voter-Model-Opinion-Dynamics/readme.md

-# Opinion Ecology Based on Social Network and Textual Sentiment of Twitter Tweets
+# Applying Adaptive Voter Model with Weighted Majority Rule to Simulate Opinion Ecology Based on Social Network and Textual Sentiment of Twitter Tweets

 ### Introduction